synonyms: distal biceps tendon rupture, biceps avulsion, distal biceps tendon tear

 - Chronic distal biceps ruptures treated non-operatively shorten their forearm arc, increase the contributions of the brachioradialis and shoulder muscles, and lose 32% of supination power (Schmidt CC, ASES 2017 Specialty Day).

-- MOI=unexpected extension force applied to arm in 90 degrees of flexion and supination.
+- MOI=unexpected extension force (eccentric contraction) applied to arm in 90 degrees of flexion and supination.

 - Partial tears are typically from chronic degeneration without acute trauma.